jessefischer/poemize/README.md

-# poemize
+# Markov Chain Poemizer

-Markov Chain Poemizer
+This tool will generate a new poem based on a very simple Markov chain analysis of the given corpus.